- Contact Forms

 The ITS platform is founded on a wastewater treatment process that has long been used to separate solids from waste streams - Dissolved Air Flotation (DAF).
 The process employs targeted chemicals to precipitate oils and solids (TSS) out of suspension, and a physical mechanism to remove those solids from the water.

 The ITS consists of three main units: one to control chemical dosing, another to mix the chemicals into the water, and a third to perform the physical separation of solids.
 Unlike many technologies being applied to the oilfields, the ITS has a flexible process that can be adapted to the specific needs of the formation and to driller preferences.

-The ITS is sized to process 900gpm (31,000bbl/day) of frac water, all from the three trailer set-up.
+The ITS can process 900gpm (31,000bbl/day) of frac water, all from the three trailer set-up.
 Our next generation ITS-600 unit is made for even greater mobility and ease of operation.

-Fracking one well can require anywhere between 1-5 million gallons of water.
+Fracking a single well can require anywhere between 1-5 million gallons of water.
 Current practice is to pull this water from fresh water resources, like rivers, lakes, and aquifers.
 In areas already hard-pressed with water shortages, drawing on fresh water only adds to the environmental strain.

-Moving water for one well can require upwards of 1500 two-way truck trips.
-This movement is causing major damage to rural roads that were not built for heavy traffic - not to mention all the dust, pollution and noise the influx in truck traffic can bring.
+Moving water for one well can require upwards of 1,500 two-way truck trips.
+This movement causes major damage to rural roads not built for heavy traffic - not to mention all the dust, pollution and noise the influx in truck traffic can bring.

-The most direct way to address the environmental concerns and give drillers a reason to recycle frac water is to put a solution in place that makes sense for everyone.
+The most direct way to address environmental concerns and make frac water recycling viable is to modify the frac water management approach.
 That's the role of the ITS.

-This is a conversation that we've voiced so much over the last several years that big industry players are beginning to adopt wastewater management programs and realize major economic benefits.
-More details on this topic in the whitepaper available for download below.
+This is a conversation we've voiced since 2009 and now the big industry players are beginning to adopt frac water management programs and realize major economic and environmental benefits.
+Learn more about treating frac water for reuse by downloading our whitepaper below.